HIROSN/polymer-starter-kit/README.md

 - Node.js, used to run JavaScript tools from the command line.
 - npm, the node package manager, installed with Node.js and used to install Node.js packages.
-- gulp, a Node.js-based build tool.
-- bower, a Node.js-based package manager used to install front-end packages (like Polymer).

 **To install dependencies:**